 Iori is the youngest and most reserved of the new team, rather quiet and standoffish compared to the others.
 He seems to practice a zen-like religion, keeping him fairly stoic throughout.
 He is also a kendoist, and relies on his wise, yet quirky, grandfather for advice.
 In the conclusion of 02, he becomes a defense attorney.

 Wise Beyond Their Years: Most of the time, you wouldn't even think he's really still in elementary school.
-This is reflected in the Digi-eggs he gets: Knowledge (which belonged to Izzy) and Reliability/Trust (which was the crest Joe had).
+This is reflected in the Digi-eggs he gets: Knowledge (which belonged to Izzy) and Reliability/Honesty (which was the crest Joe had).

 Takeru "TK" Takaishi